TPCL: Task Progressive Curriculum Learning for Robust Visual Question Answering: Related Work

-\textbf{Curriculum Learning:} CL has been applied to different domains like computer vision and natural language processing \cite{zhang2019curriculum, platanios2019competence, li2020competence, chen2015webly}.
 Curriculum learning is under-explored in VQA.
 Pan \textit{et al.}~\cite{pan2022causal} combines casual inference, knowledge distillation and curriculum learning in a two-stage approach for debiased VQA.
-LBCL \cite{lao2021superficial} utilised curriculum learning and knowledge distillation to mitigate language bias by employing a visually sensitive coefficient metric.
-Previous techniques integrate additional supporting debiasing mechanisms such as knowledge distillation. \textit{TPCL stands out by outperforming these methods while being entirely based on CL.
-At the technical level, TPCL's task-based nature calls for a novel CL design (e.g. distributional difficulty), while the previous approaches are instance-based}.
-Very recently, CurBench\cite{zhoucurbench}, through systematic evaluation of 15 methods on data from various domains, showed the performance gains of CL on non-standard data (e.g. noisy).
+LBCL \cite{lao2021superficial} utilised curriculum learning and knowledge distillation to mitigate OOD by employing a visually sensitive coefficient metric.
+Previous techniques integrate additional supporting debiasing mechanisms such as knowledge distillation.
+At the technical level, TPCL's task-based nature calls for a novel CL design (e.g. distributional difficulty), while the previous approaches are instance-based.
+Very recently, CurBench\cite{zhoucurbench}, showed the performance gains of CL on non-standard data (e.g. noisy) through systematic evaluation of 15 methods on data from various domains.
 Specifically, CL boosts the models' performance considerably in class-imbalanced and noisy data setups. \textit{TPCL complements these findings by demonstrating that CL can enable out-of-distribution generalisation in VQA.}